fjonasALICE/fjonasALICE.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Postdoctoral Scholar at the <a href='https://www.berkeley.edu'>University of California Berkeley</a> and <a href='https://www.lbl.gov'>Lawrence Berkeley National Laboratory</a> affiliate
+subtitle: Postdoctoral Scholar at the <a href='https://www.berkeley.edu'>University of California Berkeley</a> and <a href='https://www.lbl.gov'>Lawrence Berkeley National Laboratory</a>

 profile:
   align: right